ibm-cloud-docs/vpc/hpvs-encrypt-log-message.md

   4. A sample output can be found in the `compose` folder under `example-files`.
 Keep in mind that the `logging.pub` file containing the public key must be stored in the `compose` folder along with `docker-compose.yml`.

-   We then go on to compress and encrypt the folder, as the `compose` subsection requires this for the `archive` value.
+   Compress and encrypt the folder, as the `compose` subsection requires this for the `archive` value.
 Use the following command to obtain the `base64` encoded archive as a file named `compose.b64`.
 Use the raw content of `compose.b64` for the value of `archive` under the `compose` subsection.
    ```
    tar czvf - -C <COMPOSE_FOLDER> . | base64 -w0 > compose.b64
    ```